partysalat/monitory/README.md

 [![CircleCI][circleci]][circleci-url]
 [![npm][npm]][npm-url]

-This project is intended to be a small helper framework for creating dashboards to be used in teamareas.
+This project is intended to be a small helper framework for creating dashboards to be used in team areas.
 You as a user just need to define two things:
 * jobs: node processes, that fetches your data and emits events to the frontend
 * dashboards: react components, that subscribes to emitted jobs and show the data.